-Obviously, it’s a good idea to ask the interviewee if they’re cool with you recording the call for purposes of analysis.
+(Obviously, you should ask the interviewee if they’re okay with you recording the call for purposes of analysis.)

 I use the rather descriptively named “Call Recorder for Skype”.
 Once I’ve had the call, I’ll get someone to transcribe it on Fiverr for about 10 dollars, so I have a written transcript of the call.